IVSoftware/sequential-background-workers/README.md

+*I withdrew the answer, but I wanted to explain what I'm seeing.*
+___

-If I'm following your code, you have:
+If I'm following the code, it amounts to:

 1. A form setup on the UI thread.
 Followed by...
 2. A long running background thread.
 Followed by...
 3. A form finalization on the UI thread.

-You're looking to update an elapsed stopwatch throughout.
+We're looking to update an elapsed stopwatch throughout.

-When I tried to reproduce this, for example by using the `Progress` class to report elapsed time, I was able to show #1 and #3 above not updating the elapsed time in spite of calls to `Report`.
+When I tried to reproduce this, for example by using the `Progress` class to report elapsed time, I was able to show #1 and #3 above not updating the elapsed time, and even explicit calls to `Report` failed to update the label.

 ___
 **Repro**